The actual meaning of movie names

-And when these films are imported, their content need to be adapted for Chinese audiences on a basic level—language.
+When Hollywood films are imported, their content need to be adapted for Chinese audiences on a basic level—language.

-Previously, we’ve talked about how inaccurate subtitles for Avenger: Age of Ultron ruined the movie for many viewers and the internet is full of examples of hilarious attempts at translations to English gone wrong.
+Previously, we’ve talked about how inaccurate subtitles for Avenger: Age of Ultron ruined the movie for many viewers, and the internet is full of examples of hilarious attempts at translations to English gone wrong.

 This random approach in how English language movies are converted for China is not just something to laugh at for foreigners.
 Expats and tourists in the country may often have trouble identifying a film because the Chinese title is so different.

 So to help, we take a look at seven English-language films that are either showing now or coming up later this year and rate them on how good their title is for both Chinese and foreign audiences.